Christian-Mar/Frontend/posts/useForm.md

 const onSubmit = (data) => {
 console.log(data)
-// zou bijvoorbeeld ook een fetch kunnen zijn om de data naar een api te sturen }
+// could also be a fetch to send data to an API
+}

 return (